engelkri/emmaspiro.github.io/_members/dash.md

 lastname: Dash

 teaser: >
     My research interests primarily lie in Misinformation and AI.
-I am interested in understanding and modeling the       threats of geenrative models for disinformation operations.
+I am interested in understanding and modeling the threats of generative models for disinformation operations.
 I am also interested in leveraging geenrative models for detecting and explaining misinformation and manipulation tactics.

 profile:
     name: Saloni Dash